leejayyoon/nlp-gsds/docs/index.md

 - Recent concerns: controllability, injection of constraints and knowledge, bias & fairness

 ## Grading policy
+- Up to 10 **grace days** are provided (maximum 3 days per assignment).
+Using grace days for final project report is not allowed.
 - **Final grade** will be determined as a weighted average of the assignments, midterm, and project.
     - Cutoffs for final grades will be approximately 97+ A+, 93+ A, 90+ A-, 87+ B+, 83+ B, 80+ B-, etc.
 - **Assignments**: 35%  A+ (100), A (96), A- (92), B+ (88), B (85), B- (82), or below.
     - There will be TWO assignments.
         -  [Assigment 1](https://github.com/yc-song/gsds-nlp-assignment-1)
         -  Assigment 2 (To be released soon)
-    - Up to 10 grace days are provided (maximum 3 days per assignment).
-Using grace days for final project report is not allowed
 - **Participation**: 5%
 - **Quiz**: 10%
 - **Paper presentation**: 10%